filecoin-project/lotus-docs/content/en/storage-providers/operate/custom-storage-layout.md

 ## Custom location for storing

-Once the _sealing_ process is completed, sealed sectors are moved to the _store_ location, which can be specified as follow:
+Once the _sealing_ process is completed, sealed sectors are moved to the _store_ location, which can be specified as follows:

 ```sh
 lotus-miner storage attach --init --store <PATH_FOR_LONG_TERM_STORAGE>